Nadine Barrie Smith Award

 - Students presenting a poster (first author), with the abstract scored within top 10 abstracts during review.

-- Student authors who have never been awarded a travel support for attending previous ISTU meetings giving either an oral presentation or a poster (first author).
+- Student authors who have never been awarded a registration award for attending previous ISTU meetings giving either an oral presentation or a poster (first author).

 - Students listed on an oral presentation but not presenting.